 1. The volatility must be reasonable but also not too low.
 The beta would be between 0.8 and 1.

-2. The asset must show an evident bullish bias.
-It must not be cyclical.
-That is true for most main indexes like Dow Jones, S&P 500, or the Nasdaq.
+2. The asset must show an evident bullish bias and must not be cyclical.
+This is true for most main indexes, such as the Dow Jones, S&P 500, or the Nasdaq.

-3. The asset must be an accumulative type or non-distributive.
+3. The asset must be accumulative or non-distributive.
 The dividends must be very low or reinvested.
-The reinvestment of the dividends allows for keeping the bullish bias of the asset.
+Reinvesting the dividends allows the asset to maintain its bullish bias.

 Now, I will explain how to build a signal system capable of detecting a pullback on an asset.